 DeviceTool is a Device Manager for administrators.
-DeviceTool can enable and disable devices remotely - and run on Windows 10.
-An overview:
+DeviceTool can enable and disable devices remotely - and runs on Windows 10.
+A short overview:

 functionality (remote enabling/disabling) you need the file psexec.exe